-All Calgary Catholic School District elementary schools offer a half-day kindergarten program.
-Select Calgary Catholic School District schools offer a full-day kindergarten program.
-Depending on total kindergarten enrolment, schools may offer a choice of morning or afternoon classes on a first-come, first-served basis.
+All Calgary Catholic School District elementary schools offer a half-day kindergarten program, while select schools offer a full-day kindergarten program.
+Depending on total kindergarten enrolment, schools may also offer a choice of morning or afternoon classes on a first-come, first-served basis.

 Students who are born outside of Canada register through the St. John Reception Centre.